dm3-org/ENS-Bedrock-Resolver/README.md

 ![resolve](./Resolve-diagramm.png)

-1.1 Resolves the gateway URL from the OffchainLookup error.
-That URL contains the calldata and the contract address of the resolver

-1.2 The 'resolve' function extracts the gateway URL from the OffchainLookup error.
-This URL contains the calldata and the contract address of the resolver

-1.3 The process retrieves from the App-specific handler the slot that the proof should be created from.
-This step is separated to allow for an App-specific handler for any contract, not limited to the L2PublicResolver.

-1.4 The process fetches the requested data from Optimism and computes a Merkle Proof.
-This proof will later be used within 'resolveWithProof' to demonstrate that the data is indeed part of the Optimism state.

-1.5 It returns the encoded result along with its proof.

 ## ResolverWithProof
 Resolve that the response from the gateway is part of the optimism state and is originated from the resolver contract specified in the Verifier